The Best Small Toilets For Your Tiny Bathroom

 We've talked about this in our best overall toilets guide, but it's definitely one of the greatest space saving toilets out there.
 Not only is it petite, it can also fit into any narrow space!

 Look how petite it is: 18.2 x 14.5 x 15.8 inches with the water tank built inside.
 What’s unique about this design is that the toilet is electrical- meaning the flushing mechanism is all electrical.

 It can be placed anywhere from 9’ - 20’ away from the main waste drain pipe.
 It uses a macerating system that chops all the waste into a slurry, that is then pumped through a 1” pipe to the waste drain.

 Also, the flush is triggered by a button, so you can choose either 1 gallon or 1.28 gallons per flush.

 Second stop: TOTO Aquia.

-With 27.5 x 14.2 x 31.2 inches as its dimensions, TOTO Aquia performs an outstandingly in terms of space saving.
+With 27.5 x 14.2 x 31.2 inches as its dimensions, TOTO Aquia performs outstandingly in terms of space saving.

 Here I present to you the GALBA 24.5" 24" 25" Inch Small Toilet, the space saver.

-As it's a one-piece toilet, which makes it very easy to clean, especially on the exterior surface.
+It's a one-piece toilet, which makes it very easy to clean, especially on the exterior surface.

-Flushing power is very adequate and it's very water efficient too as it has dual flush mechanism - 0.8 GPF light flush and 1.6 GPF heavy flush.
+Flushing power is very adequate and it's very water efficient too as it has the dual flush mechanism - 0.8 GPF light flush and 1.6 GPF heavy flush.
 It will make sure your number twos are gone for good.